karthiksrikumar/ConvoArabic-POLLEN/README.md

 ### The Linguistic Invisibility Crisis

-In the rapidly expanding landscape of artificial intelligence, a fundamental injustice persists: **Conversational Gulf Arabic dialects—spoken by millions of young people across Oman and the broader Gulf region, remain virtually invisible in AI training datasets.** While global tech giants train their models on standardized Arabic or Western languages, the vibrant, evolving linguistic landscape of Gulf youth culture is systematically excluded from the digital future being built around them.
+In the rapidly expanding landscape of artificial intelligence, a fundamental injustice persists: **Conversational Gulf Arabic dialects, spoken by millions of young people across Oman and the broader Gulf region, remain virtually invisible in AI training datasets.** While global tech giants train their models on standardized Arabic or Western languages, the vibrant, evolving linguistic landscape of Gulf youth culture is systematically excluded from the digital future being built around them.

-This isn't just a technical oversight—it's a form of **digital colonialism** that threatens to render entire communities voiceless in the technologies that will shape their lives.
+This isn't just a technical oversight, but it's a form of **digital colonialism** that threatens to render entire communities voiceless in the technologies that will shape their lives.

 ### The Oman Imperative: A Cultural Crossroads